Using Pest Control Without Compromising Your Family’s Safety

 Let a professional find and eradicate the pests

 Professional pest control companies have specialized equipment that lets them target very specific areas.
 They have the knowledge to know how much chemical to apply and use strategically measured amounts to ensure that the product being applied binds to the intended surface and is dry within 2-3 minutes.
 This increases safety for the people in the home, as it ensures that nothing is left behind that can be ingested or cause irritation.

 Regulations introduced in recent years have not only made professional pest control more effective but also much safer.

 - Products available to pest control companies have changed considerably.
 New products are applied at very low-level dosages and are designed to bind to the surface so there is no airborne residue in the home or business.

 - The percentage of active ingredients in numerous pest control products has been reduced to the minimum necessary amount.
 Some contain as little as .009% of the active ingredient, which means it would take a very large volume of the product to cause any adverse effects.

 - New technologies allow chemicals to be applied in a much more controlled manner.
 The new equipment allows for strategic application to ensure the occupants of the home aren’t exposed to the product.
-Pest professionals are able to put the product inside roof voids, in wall cavities, and in other places where the pests live but that are inaccessible to the homeowner.
+Professionals are able to put the product inside roof voids, wall cavities, and other places where the pests live but that are inaccessible to the homeowner.